ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **Role Models**: Ryan Holiday

 ## Time Matters

+> It’s not that we have a short time to live but we waste a lot of it

+> Being busy is a form of laziness.

 We have a finite life.
 Though it is long enough to get important things done.